-Students enrolled in a diploma, associate or bachelor's degree program must complete at least 30% of the program in residency at the institution awarding the degree or diploma.
-The remaining 70% of the program may be any combination of transfer credit, national proficiency credit, Altierus developed proficiency credit or prior learning credit.
-Additionally no more than 30% of credits may be awarded from life/work experience.
+Students enrolled in a diploma program must complete at least 25% of the program in residency at the institution awarding the degree or diploma.
+The remaining 75% of the program may be any combination of transfer credit, national proficiency credit, Altierus developed proficiency credit, or prior learning credit.

-Coursework Completed at Foreign Institutions
+Coursework Completed At Foreign Institutions